cloudy3/deepseek-ext/README.md

    ```bash
    npm install
    ```
-3. Add your DeepSeek R1 API key in settings.
+3. Make sure you have **Ollama** set up with the DeepSeek model.
 4. Hit `F5` to run the extension.

 ---

-## Usage
+## How to Use

-- **Code Suggestions**: Hit `Ctrl+Space`.
-- **Ask Questions**: Type `//ask [your question]`.
-- **Debug**: Highlight code, right-click, and let the AI work its magic.
+1. Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P`).
+2. Search for **“Ask DeepSeek”**.
+3. Type your prompt.
+4. Pretend you’re a genius when the answer pops up.

 ---

+## Why This Exists

+Because switching tabs to ask an AI for help is _so_ 2024.
+This extension is for developers who value efficiency (or just hate alt-tabbing).
+Plus, running it locally means you can chat with DeepSeek even when the internet decides to take a nap.

+---

 ## Contributing

-Got ideas?
+Found a bug?
+Have a feature request?
 Open an issue or submit a PR.
-Let’s make this extension even cooler!
+Or just tell your friends about it.
+That works too.

 ---

 ## License

 MIT.
-Do whatever you want, just don’t blame us.
+Do whatever you want, but maybe don’t use it to cheat on your homework.

 ---

-Coding just got a whole lot smarter.
-Enjoy! 🚀
+Chat smarter, not harder.
+Happy coding! 🚀